 Less severe side effects include:

 - Dry mouth

 - Stomach pain

-Southeast Asian farmers and indigenous peoples have known about kratom for a while, but it’s just starting to become known in the west.
+Southeast Asian farmers and indigenous peoples have used it as traditional medicine to combat fatigue and anxiety, but it’s just starting to become known in the west.

 We’re only now beginning to study kratom, but what we do know shows promise.
 Kratom has many uses, but we’ll focus on the main ones.

 Low doses are capable of increasing mental energy and display mood-enhancing properties.

 Higher doses provide pain relief and promote a good night’s sleep.